December 11: Today in Royal History

-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 December 11, 1282 – Death of Llywelyn ap Gruffydd, Prince of Wales at the Battle of Orewin Bridge near Builth Wells, Wales

-Unofficial Royalty: Llywelyn ap Gruffydd, Prince of Wales (article coming soon)
+Unofficial Royalty: Llywelyn ap Gruffydd, Prince of Wales

 December 11, 1718 – Death of King Karl XII of Sweden during a siege at Fredriksten Fortress in Halden, Norway; buried at Riddarholmen Church in Stockholm, Sweden

 Karl XII became King of Sweden at the age of fifteen in 1697 upon the death of his father Karl XI, King of Sweden, and reigned for twenty-one years.
 Karl never married.
 For almost all of his reign, Karl XII led Sweden in the Great Northern War (1700 – 1721).
-He acted as the general of the army and achieved significant success for several years.
+He acted as the army’s general and achieved significant success for several years.
 After losing a decisive battle in which he was wounded and lost one-third of his forces, Karl fled to the Ottoman Empire and remained there for five years.
 Upon his return to Sweden, he started an offensive military campaign and ultimately lost his life in battle.
-In 1718, Karl once again invaded Norway by laying siege to Fredriksten Fortress.
+In 1718, Karl again invaded Norway by laying siege to Fredriksten Fortress.
 On December 11, 1718, while in the trenches close to the perimeter of Fredriksten Fortress, 36-year-old Karl was hit in the head by a projectile that entered the left side of his skull and exited on the right side of his skull, instantly killing him.
 The invasion was abandoned and Karl’s body was returned to Sweden where he was buried at Riddarholmen Church in Stockholm.

 Unofficial Royalty: King Karl XII of Sweden